New

 The framing crew is scheduled.
 Materials are delivered.
 Residents have been notified.
 Then the project stops because one vendor’s insurance certificate expired the week before work began.

 That single oversight can push a construction timeline back days or weeks.
-Multiply it across multiple vendors, properties, and projects, and delays quickly become routine.
+Multiply it across multiple vendors, properties, and projects, and delays become predictable.

 Construction compliance software tracking vendor insurance expirations and credentials